Skip to main navigation Skip to search Skip to main content

 Fingerprint

-Dive into the research topics of 'Physical Health and Crime: An Application of General Strain Theory'.
+Dive into the research topics of 'Physical health and crime among low-income urban women: An application of general strain theory'.
 Together they form a unique fingerprint.

 Cite this